KagaSumi/Merchant/readme.md

 * **Scene Management:** Seamless transitions between main menus, the shop floor, and end-of-day result screens.

 ## 🚀 Getting Started
+### Download
+Download the latest release from the [releases page](https://github.com/KagaSumi/Merchant/releases).

+Run the executable file to play the game.

+## Building from Source

 ### Prerequisites